 Although the teen years tend to be a particularly vulnerable period, eating disorders are popping up at all ages, says Tribole.
 Of the estimated 10 million Americans battling an eating disorder (most of whom are women), anorexia is the least common type, binge eating is the most common, and bulimia, which involves a cycle of secretive binging and purging, falls somewhere in between.

-Importantly, many people with eating disorders have symptoms that stop short of meeting the somewhat strict criteria for anorexia or bulimia (see Sidebar on page 22).
+Importantly, many people with eating disorders have symptoms that stop short of meeting the somewhat strict criteria for anorexia or bulimia.
 These individuals may be diagnosed with eating disorder not otherwise specified (EDNOS).
 For many, EDNOS doesn’t sound as severe as anorexia or bulimia but it can be just as physically and emotionally damaging.

 Beth suspects she’d be labeled with EDNOS, although, like many, she never sought professional treatment for her eating disorder.

 “I didn’t lose enough weight to be considered anorexic and I didn’t purge after a binge like someone with bulimia.”